Hoogdle/Hoogdle.github.io/pages/about.md

 <hr>
 **Philosophy**

-In my young age, and until now, I usaully think about our life.
+In my young age, and until now, I usually think about our life.<br>
+It's too hard to make a conclusion of what is good life in this world.<br>
+But I think most noble life is a life we put our own self into the things we usually do.<br>

+In that journey, it makes great lesson for ourselves,<br>
+Through those lesson we can achieve what we want, not a consequence of that journey.<br>

+That's why I'm trying to work hard in my research!, of course its very hard..!
 <hr>